petstuk/SigmaEye/README.md

 pip install -r requirements.txt
 ```

-3. Clone Sigma rules (An older version of these already exist in this repository - to update this, delete the existing `sigma` folder and clone using the below command):
+3. Clone Sigma rules (An older version of these already exist in this repository - to update this, delete the existing `sigma` folder and clone up to date rules using the below command):
 ```bash
 git clone https://github.com/SigmaHQ/sigma.git
 ```